 This is one of those website posts I wish I didn’t have to write.
 Tragedy has struck our farm again.
 Our black calico housecat Calli, has disappeared.
 I had let her outdoors just after 4:30 AM on Friday morning, March 27.
 I watched her trot down the porch and down the stairway.
 She hesitated for a moment on the concrete pad at the end of the stairs to scan the surroundings.
 Then she trotted around the end of the house and out of my direct sight.
 She never returned.
-Now that three days of searching and calling for her, we must accept that she is gone forever and probably dead.
+Now that three days of searching and calling for her have come and gone, we must accept that she is gone forever and probably dead.
 The loss has been heartbreaking.

 Less than a week ago, I let her out on the porch on a dark, cold, snowy morning.
 As soon as we stepped out onto the porch, I heard a sound under the far end of the porch.
-We had stored some metal roofing panels under that end of the porch, and the sound I heard made me realize that a fairly large animal was walking across it.
+We had stored some metal roofing panels under that end of the porch, and the sound I heard made me realize that a fairly large animal was walking across them.
 Calli rushed down the porch steps to see what it was and was frightened by what she saw.
 She raced back up the stairs and crouched at the door to go back inside.
 I had to let her in, but by the time I could return with a flashlight to see underneath the porch, whatever it was had disappeared.
 I suspect it may have been a fox or feral dog that was seeking shelter from the inclement weather.
 Perhaps it had been tracking Calli’s scent and was waiting for her.
 I guess I’ll never know.

 I had introduced our Peeper Pond Farm followers to Calli in my December 11, 2017 post.
 That was the 61st post I had written.
 Now, twenty-seven months later, I find myself dedicating my 149th post to her memory.
 Calli was the subject of many of my farm website posts over that time.
 Two of my favorite posts recalled her penchant for chasing deer.
 In her first year, she was such a bold hunter that she would actually chase wild deer from our property.
 One day, I watched in amazement, as she chased two 4-pont bucks up the gravel road to our farm.